Meiliger/SQL/SQL Mate Academy/README.md

 ON product.category_id = category.id
 WHERE price < 300;
 ```
-*40. Find the number of orders placed by each customer from London.*
+*40. Find the number of orders placed by each customer from London*
 ```sql
 SELECT orders.customer_id AS customer_id, COUNT(*) AS orders FROM customers